TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-copy-copytool.md

 # Copy Data Tool

-Please consider Copy Data Tool if you want to: <br>
+Please consider Copy Data Tool if you want to:

-* Quickly load a large number of data artifacts <br>
+* Quickly load a large number of data artifacts
-* Easily build a data loading task without learning about ADF entities <br>
+* Easily build a data loading task without learning about ADF entities

 ## **Recommended Documents**